CitizenSensor/CitizenSensor/6_Accessories/orbital_shaker/README.md

 * [Open Source Orbital Shaker by jmil (Thingiverse)](https://www.thingiverse.com/thing:5045)
 * [DIYbio Orbital Shaker V 1.0 by ProgressTH (Thingiverse)](https://www.thingiverse.com/thing:2633507)
 * [Crickit Lab Shaker by Ruiz Brothers (Adafruit)](https://learn.adafruit.com/crickit-lab-shaker/)

+## License

+Copyright FabLab Muenchen e.V. and Fraunhofer EMFT 2019.

+This documentation describes Open Hardware and is licensed under the CERN OHL v.
+1.2.

+You may redistribute and modify this documentation under the terms of the CERN OHL v.1.2.
+(http://ohwr.org/cernohl).
+This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.

+Please see the CERN OHL v.1.2 for applicable conditions.